Medication for ADHD: what do you need to know?

 Medication is often seen as a promising solution, but it also lifts issues and concerns: Is it the right choice?
 What are its real benefits and potential risks?

-The Role of Medication in the Treatment of PHDA
+The Role of Medication in the Treatment of ADHD

-Medication for PHDA is often seen as a controversial solution: for some, it is a real hero, relieving symptoms and allowing greater focus and productivity 💪; for others, it is a villain, associated with side effects such as insomnia, loss of appetite or mood swings 😞.
+Medication for ADHD is often seen as a controversial solution: for some, it is a real hero, relieving symptoms and allowing greater focus and productivity 💪; for others, it is a villain, associated with side effects such as insomnia, loss of appetite or mood swings 😞.

 The truth is, as in many cases, in the mid-term.

-International Guidelines for the Treatment of PHDA
+International Guidelines for the Treatment of ADHD

 Prescription of medicines is generally recommended in cases of moderate or severe symptoms, and only when psychological treatment has not produced satisfactory results.